m1ckr1sk/Powershell-Notes/README.md

   Get-A-UsefulThing -myParamter hello
   ```
   However, once a change has been made, remember to re dot source your source file otherwise changes will not show up.
+* Cmdletbinding() allows the function to run as a cmdlet.

 ## Hash table
 * key value pair set objects